olsson82/rivwebdoc/docs/index.md

     **This is still in early development so it's not recommended to use it on live production without testing it on a test machine.
 You use it at your own risk!**

+## Works on every platform
+Rivendell Web System is built to function on every platform.
+It is an Progressive web app, so you can save it on your homescreen on your tablet or phone, and use it as an app.

+Or save it on you computer and it will work like a software.

 ## For your needs